lorien/grab/docs/grab/settings.rst

 .. _option_post:

-post
-^^^^
+fields
+^^^^^^

-:Type: sequence of pairs or dict or string
+:Type: sequence of pairs or dict
 :Default: None

-Data to be sent with the POST request.
-Depending on the type of data, the corresponding method of handling that data is selected.
-The default type for POST requests is "application/x-www-form-urlencoded".
+Data to be sent in serialized form.
+Serialization depends on the type of request.

-In case of `dict` or sequence of pairs, the following algorithm is applied to each value:

-* objects of `grab.upload.UploadFile` class are converted into corresponding urllib3 objects
-* unicode strings are converted into byte strings
-* None values are converted into empty strings

-If `post` value is just a string, then it is placed into the network request without any modification.
+For GET on mulitpart post requests the "urlencode" method is used.
+By default POST/PUT requests are multipart.

+.. _option_multipart:

+multipart
+^^^^^^^^^

+:Type: boolean
+:Default: True

+Control if multipart encoding must be used for PUT/POST requests.

 .. _option_multipart_post:

-multipart_post
-^^^^^^^^^^^^^^

-:Type: sequence of pairs or dict
+body
+^^^^

+:Type: bytes
 :Default: None

-Data to be sent with the POST request.
-This option forces the POST request to be in "multipart/form-data" form.
+Raw bytes content to send

 .. _option_headers: